Buckle is the Belte programming language compiler.

 Warnings are grouped into levels based on how “ignorable” they are.
 If 0 is passed as the warning level, warnings are suppressed even if the severity level indicates they should be logged/displayed.
 Warnings are logged/displayed if their warning level is less than or equal to the passed warning level.
 The default level is 1.

 Suppresses specified warnings.
 Warnings should be comma delimited.
-Warnings should be specified using their codes, a list of which can be found here.
+Warnings should be specified using their codes.

 Specifically avoids suppressing specific warnings, even if the severity level or warning level would suggest to do so.
 Warnings should be comma delimited.
-Warnings should be specified using their codes, a list of which can be found here.
+Warnings should be specified using their codes.

 Displays the compiler version information.
 The message will be in the form Version: Buckle [version].
 The compiler